|||

 Note for all this to work you’ll need an Amazon Redshift cluster and a few other resources; check out this Terraform script for an automated way to create a RedShift cluster along with a Heroku Private Space and a private peering connection between the Heroku Private Space and the RedShift's AWS VPC.
 Note: this will incur charges on AWS and Heroku, and requires a Heroku Enterprise account.

-The final piece of our system is the ability to use SQL to query and visualize data in Redshift; for this we can use Metabase, a free open-source product analytics tool that you can deploy to Heroku using Metabase's Heroku Button.
+The final piece of our system is the ability to use SQL to query and visualize data in Redshift; for this we can use Metabase, a free open-source product analytics tool that you can deploy to Heroku.
 Once deployed, you'll need to configure Metabase with the RedShift cluster URL, database name, username, and password.

 Now members of your team can kick back, use Metabase’s point and click interface, write ad-hoc SQL queries, and create product analytics dashboards on top of the millions of events your users generate daily, trended over time.